yadavshivan/PetZonePrg/README.md

-PetZone is the static website which provide an information about the paet Animals
+PetZone is the static website which provide an information about the pet Animals.